botpress/botpress/modules/channel-vonage/README.md

 1. Under `Webhooks`, type the same URLs as you find in your application configuration.

 > **⭐ Note**: Currently, only WhatsApp can be used with this channel-vonage.

+## File Reception

+Channel-vonage currently supports receiving `image` , `audio`, `video`, `document` , and `location`. **Please, keep in mind that the links coming from the Vonage API are only valid for 10 minutes**.
+An action (Channel Vonage - Store File Locally) is available in order to store the file locally.